We've compiled a list of marketing tips for architects that actually make the phone ring; all you need is a bit of practice and a lot of patience.

 Purchased the lecturer’s boring book – YES

 Any idea how to sell – NONE whatsoever!!!
-(Generating leads or selling wasn’t even a distant smell on the academic curriculum).
+(Generating leads or selling wasn’t even a distant topic on the academic curriculum).

 If you asked any of my class how to get leads for an architecture firm through marketing, we would have stared blankly at you, then coughed a few times before heading to the bathroom, never to return.

 And if you think a marketing agency is any better, then I have more bad news for you.
-Agencies tend to specialize in unmeasurable, ‘get our name out there’ branding and brand advertising style marketing, which means you have no idea if your marketing is actually helping you win more projects (more on this later).
+Agencies tend to specialize in unmeasurable, ‘get your name out there’ branding and brand advertising-style marketing, which means you have no idea whether your marketing is actually helping you win more projects (more on this later).